ѻý

 JOINT SESSION: Newly Described Functions in the Vascular Space

-Scientific Committee on Megakaryocytes and Platelets + Scientific Committee on Thrombosis and Vascular Biology
+This session was developed by the Scientific Committee on Megakaryocytes and Platelets + Scientific Committee on Thrombosis & Vascular Biology.

 Co-Chairs: